Last updated: Wednesday, July 29, 8:14 p.m.

 Western and the affiliate colleges announced on March 23 that all summer courses will be delivered online.
 Western will not be lowering tuition costs for the summer.

-All spring convocation ceremonies and events have been canceled, the university is looking into rescheduling to the fall ceremony or spring 2021.
+All spring convocation ceremonies and events were cancelled, the university is looking into rescheduling to the fall ceremony or spring 2021.

 Western is introducing an online Student Illness Reporting Tool, to "track and monitor illnesses, whether the illness impacts the submission of course work or not."
 This online tool replaces the need to submit a doctors note and self-reported absences for online courses.